deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 You will notice that we still have separate build and deployment workflows.
 One key difference here is the specific triggers for each workflow.
+They have been setup so that the build workflow is only triggered by non-deployment builds, and the deployment workflow is triggered by builds that are meant to be deployed.

 The build workflow will trigger on a push to any branch _EXCEPT_ the main branch, PRs to the main branch, or when manually triggered.
 It also allows other workflows to call it via the `workflow_call` event.